-Students are placed in a field experience situation with corporations in the Greater Manchester area.
+Students are placed in a field experience situation with corporations.
 Students earn a letter grade.

 Prerequisite(s): Permission of both the coordinator and the chair of the Computer Science Department.
 This course does not count as a required CS elective.